| On the Making of Water

 is moving in two contradictory directions at the same time as if

 half of her body is going left when the other half is going right.
+For the shooting I rented the Merce Cunningham dance studio where

 I had a clean background, good floor and a grid with lights.
 When